threefoldtech/tfchain/substrate-node/pallets/pallet-dao/creating_proposal_farmers.md

-# Creating a Proposal for farmers to vote on
+# Creating a proposal for farmers to vote on

 Only a council member can create a proposal for farmers to vote on.